nakisara01/PA1/README.md

-# Project 1.
-MIPS Assembler
+# Project #1: Implementing a MIPS Assembler
 This project is to implement a MIPS ISA assembler and a given code is a basic skeleton for input and output.

 ## Introductions